Army Clothing Record: What You Need to Know About Your Gear

 Log into the ISM website or AKO Links.

-Click on “Sign & Print” to generate a printable version of your gear list.
+Navigate to your clothing record page and click on “Sign & Print” to generate a printable version of your gear list.

-After that, sign and date the document before printing for official use.
+Remember to sign and date the document before printing for official use.